Roles and Responsibilities

 • Successful completion of the first semester of Induction Program requirements demonstrating thoughtful work without extension (including late assignments) or resubmission

-Candidates who successfully complete Fall semester requirements and receive a recommendation from their administrator, will be notified of ECO admission by January, and will be enrolled in the Year 2 Spring semester Canvas Course
+Candidates who successfully complete Fall semester requirements will be notified by February, and will be enrolled in the Year 2 Spring semester Canvas Course

 Spring Semester Requirements